 In August 2007 the Buddy Ball Special Needs Athletic League merged with PDI.
 Buddy Ball provided league sports for any person with a physical or intellectual disability.
 Baseball, bowling, basketball and cheerleading were modified so any person could participate no matter their special abilities.
 July 2011 found PDI taking over operation of the Montgomery County Thrift Store.
 The store now provides employment training through our Supported Employment Program as well as continuing to meet the needs of individuals with limited incomes.

-Most recently, the State of Tennessee adopted an initiative to ensure anyone who wishes to work in the community does so.
-In 2013 the agency was awarded a grant through DIDD’s Employment Initiative.
+The State of Tennessee adopted an initiative to ensure anyone who wishes to work in the community does so and in 2013 the agency was awarded a grant through DIDD’s Employment Initiative.
 Work began to become an employment network with expansion anticipated into surrounding counties.

-PDI currently supports over 1,000 individuals in the Clarksville, Dover and surrounding areas
+PDI currently supports over 1,000 individuals in Middle Tennessee.

-Progressive Directions, Inc. exists to serve the people of Montgomery and Stewart Counties, acting in the public interest by providing services to this Catchment area.
+Progressive Directions, Inc. exists to serve the people of Middle Tennessee, acting in the public interest by providing services to this Catchment area.

 The agency is chartered by the State of Tennessee as a private not for profit organization.
 All Progressive Directions, Inc. operations are licensed by the State of Tennessee